 “Higher ed has already sort of been living that zero-trust life all this time.
 They are in the position where they can’t necessarily control their users, or the devices they’re using, or even necessarily their networks.
 So, they have to put in controls where they can – sometimes that’s at the application layer, sometimes that has to do with identity management, sometimes it has to do with networks,” Nather explains

 Other points explored on this podcast include:

 Listen to the podcast for the full conversation on the benefits of building a zero-trust strategy.
-You can also catch this episode on the EdScoop radio channel on Apple Podcasts, Spotify, Google Play, Stitcher and TuneIn.
+You can hear more coverage of “IT Modernization in Higher Education” on our EdScoop radio channels on Apple Podcasts, Spotify, Google Play, Stitcher and TuneIn.

 This podcast refers to Cisco’s Cyber Defense Clinic for Education, which is a teaching tool offered to higher education institutions free of charge.
 This cloud-based lab has live attack and defend tools that educators can use to train the next generation of cyber defenders.